-There is general agreement that desensitizationinduced AMPAR pore closure is caused by LBD rearrangements which allow the base of the D2 lobes to assume positions similar to those of the apo/inactivated form, thereby releasing the tension exerted by the M3-S2 linkers on the M3 helix caused by glutamate binding^{16,19}.
-In the absence of auxiliary proteins there is considerable heterogeneity in the LBD and ATD layers of desensitized AMPARs^{28,29}.
-However, when associated with γ -2 or GSG1L, AM-PAR LBD dimers show increased stability of a single 'relaxed dimer' conformation^{16,18,19}.
+There is general agreement that desensitization-induced AMPAR pore closure is caused by LBD rearrangements which allow the base of the D2 lobes to assume positions similar to those of the apo/inactivated form, thereby releasing the tension exerted by the M3-S2 linkers on the M3 helix caused by glutamate binding.
+In the absence of auxiliary proteins there is considerable heterogeneity in the LBD and ATD layers of desensitized AMPARs.
+However, when associated with $\gamma$ -2 or GSG1L, AMPAR LBD dimers show increased stability of a single relaxed dimer conformation.
 The fact that GluA2(R) S729C, co-expressed with auxiliary subunits and trapped in the relaxed dimer conformation by cross-linking, exhibited properties consistent with those of wild-type channels, demonstrates that this conformation does indeed mimic the behavior of the native desensitized receptor in the plasma membrane.
-By contrast, functional cross-linking of a different mutant GluA2(R) G724C/ γ -2 - which did not assume a relaxed LBD dimer when crystallized - trapped these receptors in a non-conducting state, indicating that this conformation must be distinct from that of native desensitized AMPARs.
-It is noteworthy that despite the constraint on LBD movement imposed by cross-linking at S729C, the current produced by crosslinked GluA2(R)/ γ -2 was glutamate-dependent, suggesting agonist binding produces changes within the constrained LBD layer sufficient to influence the pore.
-Consistent with this, dimeric Pro632 separation within S729C ligand binding core crystals is increased in the presence of glutamate18, compared to the separation we observed in the presence of competitive antagonists.
-While this suggests that agonist binding can potentially exert a small degree of tension on the LBD-TM linkers within the crosslinked receptors, the Pro632 measure provides only a one dimensional approximation of a complex three dimensional process.
+By contrast, functional cross-linking of a different mutant GluA2(R) G724C/ y-2-which did not assume a relaxed LBD dimer when crystallized-trapped these receptors in a non-conducting state, indicating that this conformation must be distinct from that of native desensitized AMPARs.
+It is noteworthy that despite the constraint on LBD movement imposed by cross-linking at S729C, the current produced by cross-linked GluA2(R)/y-2 was glutamatedependent, suggesting agonist binding produces changes within the constrained LBD layer sufficient to influence the pore.
+Dimeric Pro632 separation within S729C ligand-binding core crystals in the presence of glutamate is greater than the separation we observed in the presence of competitive antagonists.
+While this suggests that glutamate binding might exert only a small degree of tension on the LBD-TM linkers within the cross-linked receptors, in the intact receptor (especially in the presence of TARPs that prevent loss of tension due to LBD compression towards the transmembrane domains), this might be sufficient to open the gate.
+However, the Pro632 measure provides only a one-dimensional approximation of a complex three-dimensional process.
 Future cryo-EM analysis of fulllength GluA2 S729C may provide valuable further information on the complex dynamics of desensitized receptors.

-Does the conducting desensitized state of homomeric GluA2(R) contribute to neuronal or glial signaling?
+Do conducting desensitized states of homomeric GluA2(R) contribute to neuronal or glial signaling?
 Neurons and glia normally express multiple AMPAR subunit isoforms.
-When GluA2 is coexpressed with other subunits (in the absence of auxiliary proteins) the formation of GluA2 homomers is strongly discriminated against, in favor of GluA2containing heteromers^{51,52}.
-Nonetheless, trafficking of homomeric GluA2(R) is enhanced if the receptors are unedited at the secondary (R/G) editing site53, and we (and others^{54,55}) have demonstrated that the presence of γ -2 allows robust heterologous expression of functional GluA2(R) homomers.
-Of note, glutamate-gated channels with femtosiemens conductance have been detected in cerebellar granule cells56.
-Moreover, an immunoprecipitation study that suggested hippocampal AMPARs were predominantly GluA1/2 or GluA2/3 heteromers did not expressly rule out the presence of GluA2 homomers57.
-Additionally, functional GluA2(R) homomers can be trafficked to hippocampal synapses by endogenous TARPs following the conditional deletion of the alleles for GluA1 and GluA358.
-Thus, while the extent to which TARPs influence the preference of GluA2(R) to heteromerize remains to be determined, it is clear that homomeric GluA2(R) receptors can, in principle, be present at synapses and would conduct even when desensitized.
+When GluA2 is co-expressed with other subunits (in the absence of auxiliary proteins) the formation of GluA2 homomers is strongly discriminated against, in favor of GluA2-containing heteromers.
+Nonetheless, trafficking of homomeric GluA2(R) is enhanced if the receptors are unedited at the secondary (R/G) editing site, and we (and others) have demonstrated that the presence of γ-2 allows robust heterologous expression of functional GluA2(R) homomers.
+Of note, glutamate-gated channels with femtosiemens conductance have been detected in cerebellar granule cells.
+Moreover, an immunoprecipitation study that suggested hippocampal AMPARs were predominantly GluA1/2 or GluA2/3 heteromers did not expressly rule out the presence of GluA2 homomers.
+Additionally, functional GluA2(R) homomers can be trafficked to hippocampal synapses by endogenous TARPs following the conditional deletion of the alleles for GluA1 and GluA3 (ref.
+60).
+Whether, in the presence of multiple GluA subtypes, TARPs facilitate the formation of GluA2(R) homomers remains to be determined.
+Nevertheless, it is clear from recent cryo-EM analysis of native AMPARs that homomeric GluA2 receptors exist in the brain, and our findings suggest that they can conduct even when desensitized.